hopsoft/rails_standards/README.md

 ## Documentation

+Make an effort for code to be "self documenting".
+Prefer descriptive names in your code. e.g. `user_count` is a better name than `len`.

 Use [YARD](http://yardoc.org/) formatted comments when code documentation is deemed necessary.
 Avoid in method comments as they are a cue that the method is too complex; refactor instead.